Revisiting Knowledge Distillation via Label Smoothing Regularization: Exploratory Experiments and Counterintuitive Observations

 \item[2)] If we use a poorly-trained teacher which has much worse performance than the student to teach the student, it is assumed to bring no improvement to the latter.
 For example, if a poorly-trained teacher with only 10\% accuracy is adopted in an image classification task, the student would learn from its soft targets with 90\% error, thus the student should not be improved or even suffer worse performance. \end{enumerate}

 We name the ``student teach teacher'' as Reversed Knowledge Distillation (Re-KD), and the ``poorly-trained teacher teach student'' as Defective Knowledge Distillation (De-KD) (Fig.~\ref{fig:exploratory experiments}).
 We conduct Re-KD and De-KD experiments on CIFAR10, CIFAR100 and Tiny-ImageNet datasets with a variety of neural networks.
-For fair comparisons, all experiments are conducted with the same settings.
-Detailed implementation and experiment settings are given in Appendix~\ref{appen:think experiments}.
+For fair comparisons, all experiments are conducted with the same settings and hyper-parameters are obtained by grid search from 70 epochs training (200 epochs in total).
+Detailed implementation and experiment settings are given in Supplementary Material.

-\subsection{Reversed knowledge distillation}
+\subsection{Reversed Knowledge Distillation}

 We conduct Re-KD experiments on the three datasets respectively.
-CIFAR10 and CIFAR100~\citep{krizhevsky2009learning} contain natural RGB images of 32x32 pixels with 10 and 100 classes, respectively, and Tiny-ImageNet\footnote{https://tiny-imagenet.herokuapp.com/} is a subset of ImageNet~\citep{deng2009imagenet} with 200 classes, where each image is down-sized to 64x64 pixels.
-For generality of the experiments, we adopt 5-layer plain CNN, MobilenetV2~\citep{sandler2018mobilenetv2} and ShufflenetV2~\citep{ma2018shufflenet} as student models and ResNet18, ResNet50~\citep{he2016deep}, DenseNet121~\citep{huang2017densely} and ResNeXt29-8$\times$64d as teachers.
+CIFAR10 and CIFAR100~\cite{krizhevsky2009learning} contain natural RGB images of 32x32 pixels with 10 and 100 classes, respectively, and Tiny-ImageNet is a subset of ImageNet~\cite{deng2009imagenet} with 200 classes, where each image is down-sized to 64x64 pixels.
+For generality of the experiments, we adopt 5-layer plain CNN, MobilenetV2~\cite{sandler2018mobilenetv2} and ShufflenetV2~\cite{ma2018shufflenet} as student models and ResNet18, ResNet50~\cite{he2016deep}, DenseNet121~\cite{huang2017densely} and ResNeXt29-8$\times$64d as teachers.
 The results of Re-KD on the three datasets are given in Tabs.~\ref{tab: Re-KD_CIFAR100} to~\ref{tab:Re-KD_tiny}.